The Road to Suffrage

 - Students will expand information about the historical timeline event they are assigned by:

 - Using a minimum of three sources to research their assigned event.

-- Discussing the significance of the event and provide two examples of how it impacted the Suffrage movement
+- Discussing the significance of the event and provide two examples of how it impacted the Woman Suffrage Movement

 - Defining the role of key women associated with the event

-- As a class, students will explore and define the legacy of the Suffrage Movement.
+- As a class, students will explore and define the legacy of the Woman Suffrage Movement.

 Discuss with your students the fact that women could not legally vote in the United States until the ratification of the 19th Amendment in 1920.
 Ask them to consider the fact that although the Constitution was ratified in 1787, women, by law, were not given the right to vote for 133 years.

 Ask your students to consider the fact that from the late 18th century through 1920, there were women of all races who were united in the belief of universal suffrage and who demonstrated and protested for the right to vote.
-The formal beginning of the Suffrage Movement began in Seneca Falls, NY in 1848.
+A key turning point of the Woman Suffrage Movement began in Seneca Falls, NY in 1848.